Home

 A Certificate of Employment (COE) in Singapore is a crucial document verifying an individual's employment history and current status.
-While it is not legally mandated, obtaining a COE is common professional courtesy and essential for various personal and professional purposes.
+While it is not legal obligation, obtaining a COE is common professional courtesy and essential for various personal and professional purposes.
 This guide addresses frequently asked questions about obtaining and utilizing a COE in Singapore.

 What is a Certificate of Employment and Why Do I Need It?